Saikumar060211/VLSI-LAB-EXP-1/README.md

+# SIMULATION AND IMPLEMENTATION OF LOGIC GATES, ADDER AND SUBTRACTOR

-# VLSI-LAB-EXPERIMENTS
+# AIM
-AIM: To simulate and synthesis Logic Gates,Adders and Subtractor using Xilinx ISE.
+To simulate and synthesis Logic Gates,Adders and Subtractor using Xilinx ISE.

 APPARATUS REQUIRED: Xilinx 14.7 Spartan6 FPGA